 The “cloud” is simply a collection of different data centers offering (usually) free remote storage space of anywhere between 1 gigabyte and (usually) 1 terabyte.

-The cloud has made it significantly easier to safe-keep important photos.
+The cloud has made it significantly easier to safe-keep vital photos.
 Not only does it eliminate the stress of dealing with hard drives, but it also allows you to access your photos from anywhere with an internet connection and share them with the world.

 As a result of the integration of the cloud into everyday life, there are now numerous options when it comes to cloud storage.
 Some of the most popular and more ingenious options are discussed below.

 To share your images, you need to upload them to the Dropbox Public folder first.
-Then copy the public URL of each photo and send it to whomever you want.
+Then copy the public URL of each photo and send it to whoever you want.
 Make sure you set permissions so that anyone with the link can view it.

 When you hover over individual files or folders, you will see a Share button that reveals a search bar upon clicking it.
 Type the name, email, or group of the party (parties) you want to share the photos with and then click Share.

 pCloud is ideal for storing multiple file formats.
 It is unique in that it offers a lifetime storage subscription of up to 2 TB.
-Additionally, you can actually see previews and thumbnails of most RAW files, as well as upload photos to your pCloud account via the pCloud plugin for Lightroom.
+Additionally, you can see previews and thumbnails of most RAW files, as well as upload photos to your pCloud account via the pCloud plugin for Lightroom.

 The fact that you can store photos for up to 30 days and even create a static HTML site with a working URL is also quite significant.